 Using braid the reel must have a braid-ready spool or the spool needs mono backing put on first.
 Some anglers use tape.
 The backing is 20 yards of mono to prevent the braid from slipping on the spool.
 Using any strength is okay but the same diameter makes the knots easier.

 The double uni-knot is best for tying the two lines together.
 Using a little more backing lessens the amount of braid needed.
 A 300-yard spool will do 2 reels if a little more backing is used.
 Anglers do this technique with baitcasting reels primarily.

-When spooling braided line the tension is a key factor.
+When spooling a braided line, the tension is a key factor.
 The line needs to be tight on the spool to prevent backlashes and digging in.
-A line that is loose will be a disaster.
+A loose line will be a disaster.
 If the line digs in cutting is usually required to remove the line.

 Tips to Avoid Fishing Line Problems

 The following are tips that prevent the majority of problems.
 Look at this as a checklist when filling a reel with line.

 - Use an arbor knot to tie the line to the spool.